 Peer review in BSA journals aims to provide critical and constructive for authors; we aim to help authors improve their papers whether they are destined for publication in a BSA journal or elsewhere.

-Peer review in BSA journals is double-blind, meaning neither the author nor the reviewers know the identities of the others.
+Peer review in BSA journals is fully anonymised, meaning neither the author nor the reviewers know the identities of the others.
 This style of peer review helps to encourage reviewing based solely on the quality of the article.

 BSA Journals aim to notify authors of a first decision within 8-12 weeks of submission.
 We aim to give authors feedback on their papers as soon as possible while also recognising that a considered, helpful review takes time and that this is our primary focus.

 BSA Journals publish the names of their Editors and Board members.
 Where there is no risk to the anonymity of reviews, some of the journals periodically publish the names of those non-board reviewers who have provided reviews in order to express our thanks for their efforts.